 A stroke occurs when a blood vessel blocks and stops the blood getting past.
 So, the section of brain supplied by that blood vessel is damaged or dies (an infarct occurs).
 After each infarct, some more brain tissue is damaged.
 So, a person's mental ability gradually declines.
 Vascular dementia can also sometimes happen after a more major stroke.

 The risk of developing vascular dementia is increased by the same things that increase the risk of stroke.
-For example: high blood pressure, smoking, a high cholesterol level, lack of exercise, etc. See separate leaflet called Preventing Cardiovascular Diseases for more details.
+For example: high blood pressure, smoking, a high cholesterol level, lack of exercise, etc. See the separate leaflet called Cardiovascular Disease (Atheroma) for more details.
 However, it is now thought that some of these vascular risk factors may also be involved in the development of Alzheimer's disease and other types of dementia as well.

 Lewy body dementia/dementia with Lewy bodies (DLB)